hanewman/hanewman.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a second year PhD candidate participating in the Algorithms, Combinatorics, and Optimization (ACO) doctoral program (via math department) at Carnegie Mellon.
+I am a second year PhD candidate participating in the <a href="https://aco.math.cmu.edu/"> Algorithms, Combinatorics, and Optimization (ACO) </a> doctoral program (via math department) at Carnegie Mellon.
 I am fortunate to be advised by Prof. Ben Moseley.